-Check the figures for your region via Current Results, which covers both the states of the US and the areas of the UK.
-After that, use the ‘flat area’ of the roof (this is usually the same as the footprint of the house below), multiply by the annual rainfall and deduct 20 per cent for evaporation and overflow (multiply your result by 0.8 to make this deduction).
+Check the figures for your region via Current Results (opens in new tab), which covers both the states of the US and the areas of the UK.
+After that, measure the ‘flat area’ of the roof (this is usually the same as the footprint of the house below), multiply by the annual rainfall and deduct 20 per cent for evaporation and overflow (multiply your result by 0.8 to make this deduction).
 The answer is the amount of potentially collectable rainwater each year.

-If you like the idea of irrigating the garden and washing the car without using municipal water, you can start rainwater harvesting at low cost.
-Gutters and downspouts emptying into a rain barrel or more than one will get a supply started.
-Since these barrels generally store from around 50 to 100 gallons (or in the UK have 200 to 300 liter capacities), this might not meet all your needs.
+Since these barrels generally store from around 50 to 100 gallons, this might not meet all your needs.
 Potential overflow and therefore waste could be another downside.
 On a positive note, they take up little space so are suitable for backyards of most sizes, making rainwater harvesting available to many.

-‘Direct and indirect sunlight will act as a catalyst for algae growth in the cistern, so exposure to sunlight should be limited where possible,’ says the EPA in its report Rainwater harvesting: conservation, credit, codes, and cost literature review and case studies.
+‘Direct and indirect sunlight will act as a catalyst for algae growth in the cistern, so exposure to sunlight should be limited where possible,’ says the EPA in its report on Rainwater harvesting (opens in new tab).

-Like the idea of collecting more water?
+Like the idea of collecting more water than you can in a rain barrel?
 You can size up to a larger tank in what’s called a ‘dry’ system.
 The storage tank is still located beside the house, as with a rain barrel, but the storage capacity is much larger and it can cope with the volume of precipitation caused by storms.

-But it’s also feasible to use harvested rainwater to fulfill potable water needs, provided it is both filtered and disinfected.
+But it’s also feasible to use harvested rainwater to fulfil potable water needs, provided it is both filtered and disinfected.
 This therefore requires a more sophisticated whole-house harvesting set-up.